Sodium (horse): 1966: three-year-old season

 On his first appearance as a three-year-old, Sodium was moved up in distance and finished third to Right Noble in the White Rose Stakes over one and a half miles at Ascot in April.
 He then recorded his first victory when winning the Derby Trial Stakes at Brighton Racecourse from Crisp and Even.

 In the Derby at Epsom Downs Racecourse Sodium was expected to run well by his trainer and started at odds of 13/1 in a field of twenty-five runners.
 Ridden by the Liverpool-born jockey Frankie Durr, the colt looked to be travelling strongly two furlongs from the finish but weakened in the closing stages and finished fourth, beaten a total of seven lengths behind Charlottown, Pretendre and Black Prince.
 His disappointing finish was attributed by some to his becoming highly agitated ("he worked himself into a lather") in the paddock before the race.
 Sodium met Charlottown for the second time in the Irish Derby at the Curragh.
 Starting at odds of 9/1 he took the lead from Paveh early in the straight and held the late challenge of Charlottown to win by a length.
 Two weeks later, Sodium started 6/4 favourite for Britain's most prestigious all-aged race the King George VI and Queen Elizabeth Stakes at Ascot.
 He finished second of the five runners, beaten half a length by the four-year-old filly Aunt Edith.

 Sodium prepared for a run in the St Leger Stakes by running in a highly anticipated race for the thirteen furlong Oxfordshire Stakes at Newbury Racecourse on 13 August.
 He ran very poorly, and finished in third place, thirteen lengths behind Charlottown.
-A subsequent veterinary examination revealed that the colt had been suffering from a kidney ail←ment.
+A subsequent veterinary examination revealed that the colt had been suffering from a kidney ailment.
 Sodium and Charlottown met or the fourth time in just over three months in the St Leger on 7 September.
 The Derby winner was favoured in the betting, with Sodium starting at odds of 7/1.
 Durr restrained the Irish Derby winner in the early stages as Black Prince led the field of nine runners.
 Charlottown took the lead in the straight, but Sodium produced a strong late run to catch his rival in the final strides to win by a head.
 It was a first British classic win both for Durr and for George Todd, who had been training racehorses for thirty-eight years.